Container Deployment#

 deployed_services:

-- jupyter
+- postgresql

 CLI Commands#

-osprey deploy up # Start (foreground)
+osprey deploy up [-d|--detached] # Start services

-osprey deploy down # Stop
+osprey deploy down # Stop services

-osprey deploy restart # Restart
+osprey deploy restart # Stop then start services

 osprey deploy status # Show status table

-osprey deploy clean # Remove containers and volumes
+osprey deploy clean # Remove containers and volumes (destructive)

 Deployment Workflow#